joelparkerhenderson/github-special-files-and-paths/README.md

   * Markdown, such as `README.md` or `README.markdown`.

+  * There are exceptions, such as the `CODEOWNERS` file which has a special syntax.

   * The README file can have many formats: see [markups](https://github.com/github/markup/blob/master/README.md#markups)
-  * There are exceptions, such as the `CODEOWNERS` file which has a special syntax.

-  * TODO: Any other formats, such as ASCIIDOC?
-Are the README markups also usable by other special files?
+  * TODO: Can the README markup formats also work with all the other special files?

 GitHub special files are typicallylocated in special paths a.k.a. special directories: